D4-CTM/etch-a-sketch/Readme.md

 ## Etch-a-sketch

-A project made to practice HTML, CSS and JScript knowledge.
+A project made to practice HTML, CSS and JScript.